 Polyomavirus is contracted through other infected birds, air, dust, dander, and incubators.

 Parrots that live alone don’t need the vaccine, as they are unlikely to be exposed to the disease.
 However, if you have other birds, it’s best to get the vaccine because the risk of exposure increases.
-Similarly, if you bought your parrot from a breeder or store that houses other birds, get the vaccine.
+Similarly, get the vaccine if you bought your parrot from a breeder or store that houses other birds.
 It won’t work if the parrot is already sick.

 Parrot Vaccination Vaccine Schedule